veighnsche/NLO-assignment/README.md

 ```

 4. Verify MSW
 - **[Expected]** Network shows `GET /mockServiceWorker.js` 200 (content-type JavaScript).
 - **[Code path]** `src/main.ts` dynamically imports `src/backend/msw/browser.ts` in dev and starts the worker.

+### MSW in production (demo)
+This project intentionally enables MSW in production builds for demo purposes.
+- Source: `.env.production` sets `VITE_ENABLE_MSW=true` so `src/main.ts` starts the worker in prod, too.
+- Implication: All API calls are served by the in-browser mock worker; there is no real backend.
+- Changing later: Set `VITE_ENABLE_MSW=false` (or remove the key) for real deployments and wire a live API.

 ## Architecture